Solution landscapes of ferronematics in microfluidic channels: Numerical results

 \subsubsection{\texorpdfstring{$l=1$}{l=1} and \texorpdfstring{$c=3$}{c=3}}

-We take $c=3$ to see whether the number of critical points and/or the solution landscape changes.
-We find four stable critical points, instead of two, as recorded for $l=c=1$.
-These can once again be identified as $Stable\pm$, $Stable\mp$, $Stable+$ and $Stable-$.
-These solutions are visually very similar to those in \Cref{fig:stable_l=0.2_c=1} for $l=c=1$ (the only difference being $|\Qvec|:=\sqrt{Q_{11}^2+Q_{12}^2}$ and $|\Mvec|:=\sqrt{M_{1}^2+M_{2}^2}$ increase in the interior due to the larger value of $c$), so we do not present them.
-Looking at the unstable saddle points, we now have nine of them, as opposed to one when $l=c=1$.
-These are six full solutions and three OR solutions all of which can be identified with the same nomenclature as the solutions in \Cref{fig:saddle_points_l=0.2_c=1}, since they are continuations of them.
-Again, there are only minor difference in appearance due to the larger value of $c$, which causes $|\Qvec|$ and $|\Mvec|$ to increase in the interior, so we omit plots of the solutions.
-It is worth noting for the OR solutions, that the nematic domain walls move closer to the channel wall at $y=1$, while the magnetic domain walls move closer to $y=1$ if they are in the top half of the channel, and move closer to $y=-1$ if they are in the lower half of the channel.
+We find two full solution pairs: identified as $Stable\pm$, $Stable\mp$, $Stable+$ and $Stable-$, as for $l=0.2$ and $c=1$.
+These solutions are visually very similar to those in \Cref{fig:stable_l=0.2_c=1} (the only difference being $|\Qvec|:=\sqrt{Q_{11}^2+Q_{12}^2}$ and $|\Mvec|:=\sqrt{M_{1}^2+M_{2}^2}$ increase in the interior due to a larger value of $c$) and are hence, not plotted separately.
+There are nine unstable saddle points, as in the solution landscape for $l=0.2$ and $c=1$, of which there are three full saddle point solution pairs and three OR saddle points.
+All are visually similar to the saddle points plotted in \Cref{fig:full_saddle_points_l=0.2_c=1} and \Cref{fig:OR_saddle_points_l=0.2_c=1}, since they are continuations of them.
+Again, there are only minor difference due to the larger value of $c$, which causes $|\Qvec|$ and $|\Mvec|$ to increase in the interior; the plots are omitted for brevity.

-It is unsurprising then that the solution landscape is qualitatively the same to that shown in \Cref{fig:flow_diagram_l=0.2_c=1}.
-By this, we mean for $l=1$ and $c=3$, we have the same number of stable, unstable, full and OR critical points, with the same features, index and connections to one another, as for $l=0.2$ and $c=1$ (henceforth this is what mean by a solution landscape being qualitatively the same).
-Therefore, we can refer to \Cref{fig:flow_diagram_l=0.2_c=1} again to give the solution landscape for $l=1$ and $c=3$.
-This numerical experiment leads us to believe that the hypothesis at the start of this section is true.
-For $l=c=1$, and for $l=1$ and $c=3$, we have different solution landscapes, with the latter being equivalent to the solution landscape for $l=0.2$ and $c=1$.
-This demonstrates that increasing $c$ decreases the effective value of $l$.
-Looking at the free energy \eqref{eq:energy}, we can see this is because decreasing $l$ and increasing $c$ both increase the dominance of the bulk terms relative to the elastic terms.
+It is unsurprising then that the solution landscape is qualitatively similar to that shown in \Cref{fig:flow_diagram_l=0.2_c=1}, for $l=0.2$ and $c=1$.
+In other words, we have the same number of stable, unstable, full and OR critical points that have the same features, Morse index and connectivity for the $l=0.2, c=1$ and $l=1, c=3$ cases respectively.
+By contrast, we only have three critical points: a stable full solution pair and one unstable OR critical point for $l=1, c=1$.
+These observations support our hypothesis that increasing $c$ has the same impact as decreasing $l$ on the solution landscapes: both increase the dominance of the non-elastic parts in the ferronematic free energy \eqref{eq:energy} and the influence of the nemato-magnetic coupling energy.